Musjid (horse): 1859: three-year-old season

 In the spring of 1862, Musjid won a match race at Newmarket in which he defeated a filly owned by Lord Glasgow.
 He did not run again before the Derby, but his impressive form in training gallops against a good colt named Gallus was enough to establish him as a leading contender, and he was the subject of heavy wagering by his owner, who stood to win a reported £75,000.

 At Epsom, Musjid was ridden by John Wells and started 9/4 favourite in a field of thirty runners.
 Many bookmakers faced paying out huge sums if Musjid won and attempts were made to ensure his defeat.
 Several jockeys attempted to box in the favourite while others, including the rider of the joint-second-favourite The Promised Land, were alleged to have deliberately “pulled” their horses to ensure a win for the outsider Marionette.
 In a rough and unsatisfactory race, Wells managed to extricate Musjid from a bad position and produced the colt with a strong late challenge to take the lead well inside the final furlong and win by half a length from Marionette and Trumpeter.
 Confusion ensued when the racecourse judge completely misread the finish and awarded second place to a colt named Ticket-of-Leave who had not finished in the first ten: the correct finishing order was only established after an inquiry.
 Hawley's winning bets on the colt were reported to be the highest ever paid out to an individual on a single race.

 In October, a match race between Musjid and The Promised Land was arranged for Newmarket.
 Musjid, however was having training problems and it was decided to withdraw him from the race and pay a forfeit.
 Musjid's worsening leg trouble meant that he was unable to race again and he was retired to stud.

 Stud career

 Musjid stood as a stallion at Sir Joseph's stud at Leybourne Grange in Kent.
 He had little opportunity to prove himself as a sire as he died in 1865 from a "rupture in the stomach" at the age of nine.
 He sired one good horse in Vagabond, who won the Trial Stakes in 1869, but who, as a gelding, was incapable of continuing Musjid’s sire-line.

 Pedigree

+Musjid is inbred 5S x 4D x 5D to the stallion Orville, meaning that he appears fifth generation (via Master Henry) on the sire side of his pedigree, and fourth generation and fifth generation (via Louisa) on the dam side of his pedigree.